Application Deadline

 Time Commitment

-Including time in class, you should expect to spend about 6 to 8 hours each week on coursework.
+Including time in class, you should expect to spend about six to eight hours each week on coursework.

 English Proficiency